 Brighton for 3 days

-Brighton is known for festivals that showcase not only local but also international talents.
+Brighton is known for festivals that showcase local and international talents.
 Some of the world-famous festivals include the Fringe Festival and The Brighton Festival, among dozens of other festivals and live shows.
-Brighton is also well-known for its beaches and shoreline paths, where people can easily walk and cycle.

 When you get to Brighton, make sure to get a hop-on-hop-off bus ticket.
 The bus stops at famous attractions in Brighton.
 This will make your exploration much easier.